-The easy way to cook brown rice… no special appliance required!
+How to cook brown rice the easy way… no special appliance required!

 I cook with a bunch of different types of rice, from basmati brown to Bhutan red and wild rice (which actually isn’t rice, but that’s a topic for another day).
 What is the exact ratio of water to rice needed for each?
 I don’t know and I don’t care!

-Depending on the type of rice (and how familiar I am with a specific type and brand), I wait 15 to 25 minutes before checking for doneness.
-I just taste it!
+When the timer goes off, I taste the rice to make sure that it’s ready.
 If it’s hard, it needs to cook longer.
 If it’s just tender (al dente), it’s done.
 If it’s mushy… I’ll remember to check earlier next time.

 I turn off the heat and drain the rice through a fine-mesh metal sieve, then I immediately return it to the hot pot – but off the heat – and cover with the lid.
 I probably get rid of about 97% of the water but I don’t bother letting it drip ’til the last drop.
 I wait 10 to 15 minutes then fluff with a fork.
 Done!